careerbuilder/DataScienceAPIDocumentation/ResumeParseAndNormalize.md

 The service is located at https://api.careerbuilder.com/core/parsing/normalizedresume.
 As usual, you will need OAuth core credentials to use this service. (*If you do not have these, please go [here](http://apitester.cbplatform.link/credentials) or email PlatformSoftware@careerbuilder.com to request core credentials.*)

 Additionally, the service makes a best attempt at scrubbing Personally Identifiable Information i.e. Social Security Numbers and Driver's License Numbers, from the raw and clean resume fields.
 Anything found to resemble a SSN or Driver's License Number in the resume text will be replaced with either: "***Social Security Number Removed***" or "***Driver's License Number Removed***".
-False positives do occur but the parsing software is formidable enough to parse out the fields that may be scrubbed post processing.
+False positives do occur but the scrubbing occurs post parsing and the fields that may be scrubbed are still extracted and returned in their respective fields.

 Languages
 ============